Previous Post: Day 15 – Tarina To Green Lake Via Woche

 Not our day for peaks – the cloud cover still obscured the tops of Teri Kang and Jejekangphu Kang.
 It was also quite windy up there so I began heading down soon after the last of the group arrived.
 Doing so meant I missed adding my voice to yet another group shout of “Lha gyalo” (Victory to the gods!), a good luck ritual we had been asked to do at the top of each pass.

-However, the result is often at odds with the actual teaching of the founder.
+However, the result is often clearly at odds with the actual teaching of the founder.
 Few would argue that Himalayan Buddhism was actually Siddhartha’s intent.
-After all, it is not Siddhartha Gautama but Padmasambhava, i.e. Guru Rinpoche, who is the real Buddha in the Himalayas; he is the master of sorcery and tantric powers; he has consorts and dakinis.
-The Buddha of the Ganges plain – and of the teachings preserved in the Pali texts – would roll his eyes at the exalted place of lamas, the claims to secret teachings, the obsession with metaphysics, and the practice of magic and sorcery.
+After all, it is not Siddhartha Gautama but Padmasambhava, i.e. Guru Rinpoche, who is the real Buddha in the Himalayas; he is the master of sorcery and impressive tantric powers; he has female consorts and dakinis.
+The Buddha of the Ganges plain – and of the teachings preserved in the Pali texts – would roll his eyes at the exalted place of lamas, the claims to secret teachings and their uncovering by tertons, the obsession with metaphysics, and the practice of magic and sorcery.

 If Woche marked the traditional boundary of Lunana, then by some definition with our descent from Keche La we were entering the real heart of Lunana.